 [Not a valid template]

-27-Hole Tom Jackson Design
+18-Hole Tom Jackson Design

 Aberdeen Country Club is the only Carolinas recipient of Golf Digest’s prestigious medallions for both Value and Service in 1998, and awarded 4 STARS in Golf Digest’s “Places to Play 2006”.

 Open in 1989, Aberdeen Country Club is located along a protected riverfront preserve, teeming with wildlife.
-Aberdeen transports players into the game of golf in the real Scottish tradition with its 27-hole Tom Jackson design that inserts a Scottish golf feel to the northern end of South Carolina’s Grand Strand.
+Aberdeen transports players into the game of golf in the real Scottish tradition with its 18-hole Tom Jackson design that inserts a Scottish golf feel to the northern end of South Carolina’s Grand Strand.

 This Myrtle Beach golf course’s three nines (Highlands, Meadows, Woodlands) will take you into the game of golf in the true Scottish tradition.
 All three nines are reminiscent of those early days of golf.
 Tucked among towering hardwoods and the Waccamaw River, this golf course features extensive mounding, wide landing areas, and lush bermuda greens.
-With 27 holes there is always a chance for an “extra” 9 that will extend your enjoyment.

 “All the holes we played had the grooming care of what you would find at a private country club.
 Excellent pace of play.
 Very receptive greens with true roll.
 A definite must play for a very reasonable price.”